ch0colate-3xplosion/Linux-Autoupdate-Autoupgrade/README.md

 ### TO DO LIST

 - [x] Add this script to cronjob.
-- [ ] Make sure script is running as root and in root folder.
+- [x] Make sure script is running as root and in root folder.
+- [ ] Delete this script after reboot